cysouw/diathesis/text/c07_participle.md

 ### Restrictions on participle usage {#sec:participles-restrictions}

 Although all finite verb stems can be used to morphologically make a participle, not all participles can be used in all syntactic functions.
-For example, the participle *angekommen* 'arrived' [@Next] only allows for one of the contexts exemplified with *geputzt* in [@Last] above.
+For example, the participle *angekommen* 'arrived' [@next] only allows for one of the contexts exemplified with *geputzt* in [@last] above.
 Central to the discussion in this chapter is the fact that participles differ as to the kind of constructions in which they can occur.

 :::ex
 a.  ^?
 Der angekommene Zug erstrahlt im Sonnenlicht.